2nd Lieutenant James R. Anderson (1920–1944)

 Residences

-James Anderson’s parents were still at Fort Monroe when he registered for the draft on February 16, 1942 but had moved to 227 Orchard Road in Newark by July 22, 1943, per an article in The Newark Post.
-According to the State of Delaware Individual Military Service Record form filled out by Lieutenant Colonel Anderson in 1949, James was living at the same address when he entered the U.S. Army, so I feel fairly certain that the entire family relocated there sometime in 1942.
+James Anderson’s parents were still at Fort Monroe when he registered for the draft on February 16, 1942, but had moved to 227 Orchard Road in Newark by July 22, 1943, per an article in The Newark Post.
+According to the State of Delaware Individual Military Service Record form filled out by Lieutenant Colonel Anderson in 1949, James was living at the same address when he entered the U.S. Army, so I feel confident that the entire family relocated there sometime in 1942.
 Although James R. Anderson is known to have lived in Delaware in both 1935 and 1942, it is not clear how many years he spent living there in total.

 Date of Death

 Curiously, Lieutenant Colonel Anderson wrote that 2nd Lieutenant Anderson was killed in action at Colmar on January 4, 1945.
-Since hospital admission card date supported the earlier date of December 27, 1944 that I gave that as his date of death in the article.
-Furthermore, Lieutenant Anderson’s battalion was in combat on December 27, 1944 (although I have been unable to confirm his company’s participation), whereas the division history implied that January 4, 1945 was a quiet day.
+Since hospital admission card date supported the earlier date of December 27, 1944, that I gave that as his date of death in the article.
+Furthermore, Lieutenant Anderson’s battalion was in combat on December 27, 1944 (although I have been unable to confirm his company’s participation), whereas the division history implied that January 4, 1945, was a quiet day.
 The division history only mentioned that day that “The 15th Infantry, which had occupied the extreme left of the Division front, moved to the extreme right, putting out troops deeper into the heights of the Vosges.”

-Interestingly, the burial report in his I.D.P.F. originally gave his date of death as January 4, 1945, but that was crossed out and December 27, 1944 written it.
+Interestingly, the burial report in his I.D.P.F. originally gave his date of death as January 4, 1945, but that was crossed out and December 27, 1944, written it.
 That’s consistent with the place of death in the report, recorded as being the vicinity of Siglosheim, France.
 It also may explain why Anderson’s father supplied the later date.

 Acknowledgments